 \section{Ethics Statement}

-\paragraph{Author Positionality.} As a significant portion of this work involves qualitative analyses of texts, estimates, we acknowledge that the authors' backgrounds and perspectives may impact interpretation of some findings.
-In this work, we attempt to calculate and report quantitative statistics to complement qualitative discussion of pretraining corpora's contents.
-As we strictly analyze open-sourced pretraining corpora, we encourage readers to examine texts within each corpus as well as form their own interpretations from the presented results.
+\paragraph{Author Positionality.} As a significant portion of this work involves qualitative analyses of texts and estimates, we acknowledge that the authors' backgrounds and perspectives may impact interpretation of some findings.
+In this work, we attempt to calculate and report quantitative statistics to complement qualitative discussion of the contents of pretraining corpora.
+As we strictly analyze open-source pretraining corpora, we encourage readers to examine texts within each corpus as well as form their own interpretations from the presented results.

 \paragraph{AAL in Pretraining and Benchmark Data.} Our analyses show that AAL is underrepresented in all pretraining corpora studied, and that many documents are misrepresentative of naturalistic AAL.
 While increasing the representation of AAL in these corpora may improve downstream understanding in LLMs, at the same time, increased representation can pose risks to AAL speakers.
 As discussed by \citet{patton-casm}, consideration of the context of data and impact of technologies on vulnerable populations is necessary for research involving these communities.
 Particularly if data is collected without the consent and inclusion of AAL-speaking communities, increased representation in corpora may increase privacy risks \cite{brown-privacy} or perpetuate misrepresentative notions of AAL by means of LLMs.